ScreamingHawk/email-account-management/README.md

 - **confirmFailRedirect**: The URL the user will be redirected to on failed confirmation
 - **removeSuccessRedirect**: The URL the user will be redirected to on successful removal
 - **removeFailRedirect**: The URL the user will be redirected to on failed removal
+- **removeRequiresToken**: Whether or not email removal requires the use of a token to confirm authenticity

 ## Build and Deployment